Single Parent Secrets:

-Who else has had to run out of work early because one of your children decided it would be fun to glue their hand to their face in art class at school?
-Or missed that assignment due date because there was a case of gastro running rampant through your household?
+Who else has had to run out of work early because your child decided it would be fun to glue their hand to their face in school?
+Or missed that assignment due date because there was a case of gastro running rampant through your house?
 Rachael, who has two children and a full time job, knows all too well about the challenges of being a single parent.

-“I used to get extremely stressed and anxious by my to-do list almost every day,” she says.
-“When you work a full time job outside of the house and then continue to work when you get home it’s hard to find the time to take a breath.”
+“I used to get extremely stressed and anxious just looking at my to-do list,” she says.
+“When you work a full time job outside of the house and then continue to work when you get home, it’s hard to find the time to take a breath.”